-Written by Ion Saliu on July 11, 2002.
+Written on July 11, 2002; later updates.

-The new lotto software (freeware!) is entitled:
+The new lotto software is entitled:

-GridCheck632.EXE, version 1.00, July 2002 - 32bit character mode (command prompt) application.
+GridCheck632, version 1.00, July 2002 - 32-bit command prompt lottery application.

 The program creates three GRID6 files in the background.
 The first one is a range equal to the biggest number in your lotto game (e.g. 49); the second file is created for a range equal to N*2 (the biggest lotto number times 2); the third file is created for a range equal to N*3 (the biggest lotto number times 3).